Sol Hess (writer): Reprints

 Cupples & Leon collected The Nebbs into a 1928 book.
 Dell published The Nebbs comic book in 1941, and four years later, Croydon Publishing printed a single issue of The Nebbs comic book (1945).
 Through Chicago's Artists and Creators Guild, Hess issued a Nebbs Bridge Scorepad in 1932.
 Other merchandising included bisque statuettes and a Nebbs board game.

 Radio

 Heard on the Mutual Broadcasting System in 1945, The Nebbs radio series aired on Sunday afternoons.
 It featured Gene Lockhart as Rudy Nebbs and Kathleen Lockhart as Fanny Nebbs.
 Others in the cast were Ruth Perrott, Francis "Dink" Trout and Dick Ryan.

 The Toodle Family

-With Hess' death in 1941, the scripts for The Nebbs were taken over by his daughter, Betsy Hess, and her husband, Stanley Baer.
-They ran another strip called The Toodle Family, and by 1947, The Nebbs had been folded into the newer comic as subsidiary characters.
+With Hess's death in 1941, the scripts for The Nebbs were taken over by his daughter, Betsy Hess, and her husband, Stanley Baer.
+They ran another strip called The Toodle Family.
+In 1955, the two strips merged into a single series.

 Death

 Hess died at his apartment at the Shoreland Hotel, in Chicago, of a heart attack, on December 31, 1941.